 - Go for a walk with your baby.
-Turns out your grandmother was right – fresh air really does help children sleep better!
+Turns out your grandmother was right.
+Fresh air really does help children sleep better!
 Once your baby is a few weeks old, you can start incorporating a daily walk, or some time spent sitting outdoors.
 This will go far towards helping improve sleep at night and during naps.

 - Keep days bright and nights dark.
-Newborns aren’t born knowing that days are for playing and nights are for sleeping – in fact, many newborns have their days and nights mixed up, and sleep for long stretches during the day while being up every hour at night!
+Newborns aren’t born knowing that days are for playing and nights are for sleeping.
+In fact, many newborns have their days and nights mixed up, and sleep for long stretches during the day while being up every hour at night!
 You can gently, naturally correct this by making sure that your baby is exposed to sunlight during the day (not direct sunlight, but rather filtered sunlight in a bright, sunny room).
-In addition, work to keep nights dark – keep the room dim during diaper changes and feedings, for example.
-Over time, this will help re-set your newborn’s circadian rhythms and guide her towards sleeping long stretches at night and napping during the day.
+In addition, work to keep nights dark.
+Keep the room dim during diaper changes and feedings, for example.
+Over time, this will help reset your newborn’s circadian rhythms and guide her towards sleeping long stretches at night and napping during the day.

 - Strive for adequate daytime naps.
 If your newborn or young baby is up every hour, all night long, then you’ve no doubt toyed with the idea of keeping him up more during the day, in the hopes that it will encourage him to sleep better at night.
-Be wary of this line of thinking – generally, babies who don’t nap well during the day actually sleep worse at night, because they are overtired!
+Be wary of this line of thinking!
+Generally, babies who don’t nap well during the day actually sleep worse at night, because they are overtired!
 Yes, it’s important that your newborn have some awake time during the day (this helps correct any newborn day/night confusion).
 However, your newborn’s awake time should be relatively short (no more than 45-60 minutes, generally), and your newborn should take plenty of naps during the day.

 - Carry/wear your baby.
 Nothing is more soothing for baby than being held close to mom or dad.
 Consequently, most newborns sleep best when they are in mom’s or dad’s arms, or held snugly in a baby sling.
-This is especially true for colicky babies – baby wearing is a great way to soothe colic!
+This is especially true for colicky babies.
+Baby wearing is a great way to soothe colic!
 Remember that holding your baby, or wearing her around the house, certainly are not permanent sleep solutions.
 Rather, these are short-term strategies that will help maximize your baby’s (and your) sleep during those first few months after birth.

 Need help encouraging your newborn to sleep better, and to sleep longer stretches at night and during the day?
 We have a great resource designed to do just that.
-Check out Essential Keys to Your Newborn’s Sleep, the latest e-Book from The Baby Sleep Site®.
-Available in PDF format as well as a variety of e-reader formats, Essential Keys to Your Newborn’s Sleep is the tired parents’ #1 newborn resource.
+Check out Essential Keys to Your Newborn’s Sleep.
+Essential Keys to Your Newborn’s Sleep is the tired parents’ #1 newborn resource.
 Developed by Nicole and Miriam (a lactation consultant, nurse, and Baby Sleep Site® sleep consultant), Essential Keys lays out everything you need to know about helping your baby to sleep better right from the start.
 It also includes information on feeding (both breast and bottle), baby communication, bonding with baby, daily routines, sample sleep schedules, and more.
 Download your copy today!